coinmetrics/precog/README.md

 ### Running a Validator
 This will start the validator and the auto update script.
 Both run as independent pm2 processes.
 To opt out of auto updates, set `AUTO_UPDATE=0` in your .env.validator file.
+>The auto update script will run every 5 minutes.
+This script will pull down the latest repository changes and will restart the validator and auto update script if changes are detected.
+This is to ensure that the validator is always running the latest version of the code.
+If you have made custom changes to the validator source code, you may want to disable auto updates to prevent overwriting your changes.

 ```
 make validator ENV_FILE=.env.validator
 ```